Texas Unemployment Benefits

 If for any reason, you cannot access a computer to file your claim for unemployment benefits, TWC also allows you to apply for benefits through a telephone call.
-Dial 800-939-6631 to reach the Tele-Center, and speak to a customer representative to get assistance to file your claim for benefits.
+To file unemployment in Texas by phone, dial Tele-Center (800-939-6631), and speak to a customer representative.
 The line will be available from 8 AM to 6 PM on all weekdays.

-Once you create an account in TWC portal, you can log in to it every week to request for your benefit amount.
-Make sure that you request for benefits when scheduled, promptly respond when the department contacts you, be actively looking for new jobs, and meet the work search requirements.
+Once an account in TWC portal is created, the applicant can log in to it every week to request for the benefit amount.
+The applicant should make sure that he or she promptly responds when the department contacts you when his or her request for unemployment benefits is scheduled.
+The applicant must also actively look for new jobs, and meet the work search requirements.

-You will receive the weekly benefits promptly if you stick to the schedule and maintain all the documents without any hindrance.
+TWC will pay the weekly benefits promptly if the applicant sticks to the schedule and maintains all the documents without any hindrance.

 UI Benefits Amount

-The Unemployment Insurance Benefits Calculator will help applicants to find out the approximate unemployment Benefits they may receive in Texas.
+The Unemployment Insurance Benefits Calculator will help you to find out the approximate unemployment Benefits they may receive in Texas.

-The applicants are expected to know all the rules and regulations about the services to make sure that they do not face any hindrance during their benefit weeks.
+You are expected to know all the rules and regulations about the services to make sure that you don’t face any hindrance during your benefit weeks.